GloBoiVic/Picture-My-Code/README.md

 ## Limitations

 - Due to the nature of the project, this app is not mobile responsive.
-I will be refactoring it to possible make it responsive.
 - Code editor does not autocomplete or auto line break.
 Thus beware of pasting code lines longer than 80 characters or trying to write code manually.
 Will look into other alternatives than the react simple code editor (Monaco Editor).

+## Future Features

+- Editor responsiveness: Autocomplete, Auto line break
+- Mobile responsiveness

 ## Contact